thrift-labs/thrift-parser/README.md

 # TODO

-1. remove last EOF in documents ?
-2. more ast operate: like ServiceNode.Append(MethodNode), 这样可以动态生成 Thrift 文件
+1. more ast operate, fake_token, fake_context
-3. other language?
+2. other language?
-4. better code